Rodolphus Agricola: Biography

-In 1470, he taught a deaf child how to communicate orally and in writing; his work, De inventione dialectica, documents this pioneering educational effort.

 Once in Germany again, he spent time in Dillingen, where he continued to correspond with humanist friends and colleagues throughout Europe.
 In correspondence, he primarily advocated for his project to promote the study of classical learning and the Studia humanitatis.
 Agricola remained an independent scholar, unattached to a university or religious establishment.
 This independence became a hallmark of humanist scholars.
 In 1479, Agricola completed his De inventione dialectica (On Dialectical Invention) in Dillingen, which argued for the precise application of loci in scholarly argumentation.

 From 1480 to 1484 he held the post of secretary of the city of Groningen.

 In 1481, Agricola spent six months in Brussels at the court of Archduke Maximilian (later Maximilian I, the Holy Roman Emperor).
 Friends attempted to dissuade him from accepting the archduke's patronage as they feared that the archduke's influence would undermine his philosophical ideals.
 He also declined the offer to become the head of a Latin school at Antwerp.

 In 1484, Agricola moved to Heidelberg by invitation of Johann von Dalberg, the Bishop of Worms.
 The two men had met in Pavia, and they became close friends in Heidelberg.
 The bishop was a generous benefactor of learning.
-At this time Agricola began studying Hebrew, and he is said to have published an original translation of the Psalms.
+At this time Agricola began studying Hebrew, and he is said to have prepared a translation of the Psalms.
+The translation was never published and has been lost.

 In 1485, Dalberg was sent as an ambassador to Pope Innocent VIII in Rome, with Agricola accompanying him; the latter was struck gravely ill on their journey.
 He died shortly after their return to Heidelberg and Ermolao Barbaro composed an epitaph for him.